 Newel post: These are principal posts supporting a handrail, positioned on the ends of flights to attach the ends of strings and handrail.

-Headroom: It is the minimum clear vertical distance between the thread and overhead construction, i.e. ceiling and so forth.
+Headroom: It is the minimum clear vertical distance between the thread and overhead construction, i.e. ceiling.

-Run: It is the complete length of stairs in a horizontal aeroplane, including landings.
+Run: It is the complete length of stairs parts in a horizontal plane including landings.

 Header: The horizontal structural member supporting stair stringer or landings.

-If possible, the stair should be located in the center so that it is easily accessible from different corners of the building.
+If possible, the stairs parts should be located in the center so that it is easily accessible from different corners of the building.

 Width of stair:

-The width of the stair should be reasonable so that it can be carried without much inconvenience to the user, depending on its location and type of building.
+The width of the stair should be reasonable so that it can be carried without much inconvenience to the user, depending on its location and types of buildings.